 History of Lake Pend Oreille

 In fact, when we say our lake is deep, we mean it is deeper than the famous Loch Ness.
 The U.S. Navy didn’t choose to test submarines at Lake Pend Oreille for nothing.
 It is even rumored that the Navy once lost a submarine in the deep, dark waters.
 At 1,158 feet deep, it’s the fifth-deepest lake in the nation.
-The Navy still continues to perform tests in Lake Pend Oreille from its Acoustic Research Detachment at Bayview.
+The United States Navy still continues to perform tests in Lake Pend Oreille from its Acoustic Research Detachment at Bayview.

 Many visitors to Lake Pend Oreille are captivated by its rugged beauty that surrounds it’s 111 miles of shorline.
 The exceptional beauty comes courtesy of the surrounding mountain ranges that, in areas, seem to plunge straight up out of the depths of the lake.
 The three major mountain ranges that surround the lake are the Selkirks to the north, Coeur d’Alenes to the south and Cabinets to the east.